24 April 2018

 However, in my opinion, it’s worth it.
-You’ll have to learn most of those components anyway if you’re planning to create a long-term project – if not in this framework, they’ll still appear in other.
-Although at first this solution might be very hard to implement (you might be frustrated that the things aren’t working as you expected), there’s a good reason why it works this way, as it prevents developer from making a mess in the code which was one of the biggest problems in PHP some time ago.
+You’ll have to learn most of those components anyway if you’re planning to create a long-term project – if not in this framework, they’ll still appear in others.
+Although at first, this solution might be very hard to implement (you might be frustrated that the things aren’t working as you expected), there’s a good reason why it works this way, as it prevents developers from making a mess in the code which was one of the biggest problems in PHP some time ago.

-It seems like you’re defending API Platform.
+It seems like you’re defending the API Platform.
 Does it have any flaws?

 That’s because 90% of questions regarding API Platform are in fact questions about Symfony itself.

 Those questions are answered by the Symfony community – which, lucky for us, is a pretty big one.
 Therefore, in order to find your answer, you should rather search Symfony forums than the API Platform ones.
 This, of course, means that you have to ask the right questions and (again) know Symfony quite well.
 You can also get help by asking on GitHub – very often from Kévin Dunglas (the creator of API Platform) himself.